 Compared to Trade The News, Benzinga Pro is much more affordable and provides you with more tools to trade faster and better.

-For real-time audio news, Benzinga Pro Essential is only $117/month while it costs almost $300/month for Trade The News.
+For real-time audio news, Benzinga Pro Essential is $167/month while it costs almost $300/month for Trade The News.

 Benzinga Pro Vs Newsquawk